Regional Organizer –Southern Hub (Organizing)

 - Communicates regularly with Bread for the World activists and members.

-- Stays abreast of legislative and organizational developments, building and maintaining knowledge of key Congressional targets as well as congressmen in assigned regions.
+- Stays abreast of legislative and organizational developments, building and maintaining knowledge of key congressional targets as well as members of Congress in assigned regions.

 - Bachelor's degree or equivalent work experience